 Furthermore, with a protective aluminum cap, rats can be socially housed, a welfare benefit that is not possible with animals with simple externalized catheters.

 Access the button with a syringe fitted with the mating PNP3M injector.
-Optionally, collect precise microsamples directly into Sarstedt capillary collection tubes by using the PNP3MS connector.
+Optionally, collect precise microsamples directly into Sarstedt capillary collection tubes by using the PNP3MS connector (arterial pressure is required for best results — for example, from a carotid artery catheterization).
 For best results always use positive pressure technique when accessing catheters.

 To reduce stress even further, collect samples outside the cage: hands-off blood sampling.